shaaza/pottering-retreat/content/activities.md

 ### 'Potter around'
 The number one recommended activity is pottering around, i.e. "to spend time in a relaxed way doing small jobs and other things that are not very important".
 It is therapeutic, but it's also one of the few things you _can_ do given there's not much around.

+The fundamentals of pottering are: make do with what you've got, don't try too hard, move (a little), keep it local, keep it real (not digital).
+We hope this retreat lets you experience that.

 ### Local News Recommendations